 Margaret Court Arena at Melbourne Park opened with Rod Laver Arena in 1988 as ‘Show Court One’.
 It was the year the Australian Open Grand Slam tournament moved from Kooyong to its current home.
-The venue features a retractable roof which is the fastest of its kind in the world - opening and closing in just five minutes, corporate facilities, video screens, sound system and new spectator facilities.
+The venue features a retractable roof which is one of the fastest of its kind in the world - opening and closing in just five minutes, corporate facilities, video screens, sound system and new spectator facilities.
 In addition to Tennis, Margaret Court Arena can now host Basketball, Netball and an array of Concerts and special events.

 - Opened: 1988